RakaVaqaFlow/Differential-Equations.-Computational-practicum/README.md

 * double calcDerivative(double x, double y)
 * void calcExactSolution()
 * double[] findDiscontinuityPoints()
-For example, my variant 11 has structure (fig. 8):

 ## 3. Method analysis

-The graph shows (fig. 3) that numerical methods give a result close enough to the real one.
+The graph shows that numerical methods give a result close enough to the real one.
-The plot of the local error (fig. 4) shows that the error of the Euler’s method at small values of 𝑥 is less than that of others (perhaps it depends on the function, since this is not observed for other variants), however, closer to the right border, the Runge-Kutta method and the Improved Euler’s method are more accurate.
-If we look at the graph of the global error (fig. 5), we can see that the Runge-Kutta method is indeed more accurate than the Improved Euler’s method and Improved Euler’s method more accurate than the Euler’s method.
+The plot of the local error shows that the error of the Euler’s method at small values of 𝑥 is less than that of others (perhaps it depends on the function, since this is not observed for other variants), however, closer to the right border, the Runge-Kutta method and the Improved Euler’s method are more accurate.
+If we look at the graph of the global error, we can see that the Runge-Kutta method is indeed more accurate than the Improved Euler’s method and Improved Euler’s method more accurate than the Euler’s method.